August 2, 2019

 Fix the root cause of the problem.

-If you know that something is annoying your customers, change it.
 Otherwise, they will eventually go away.
 Customers are too valuable to ignore their feedback.
-There is no point in listening to your customer’s complaint if nothing is going to be done to correct the issue.
+There is no point in listening to your customers’ complaints if nothing is going to be done to correct the issue.
 Dealing with the same complaints, again and again, creates frustration and employee apathy.
 It is also a considerable waste of employee time that could be better-spent building positive relationships with customers.